KrinsKumar/sketch.io/README.md

   * 4- `Eraser` and `Reset` can help you clean the grid.

 #### That's everything.
 There are more buttons with cool features, play with them to find out what they do.

+Will add a backend where the progress can be saved locally on the broweser.